Laptop touchpad cursor jumps around while not touching it

 Try a third-party utility

-Download and install Touchpad Blocker, a fantastic free program that can be used to help prevent any mistaken touchpad movements.
+Download and install Touchpad Blocker, a fantastic free program that helps prevent any mistaken touchpad movements.

-If your laptop is out of warranty and you do not want to spend the money it takes to repair the laptop, we suggest disabling the touchpad and using an external USB mouse.
+If your laptop is out of warranty and you don't want to spend to have it repaired, we suggest disabling the touchpad and using an external USB mouse.
 Many touchpads can be disabled by pressing a button above or around the touchpad.
-If no button for disabling the touchpad is found, you should be able to disable it through the Mouse configuration utility, found in the Control Panel.
+If no button for disabling the touchpad is found, disable it through the Mouse configuration utility, found in the Control Panel.